laras126/extra-practice-html-css/README.md

 # UIPIC Extra Practice
 Complete these tasks for extra practice.
-You can [download the starter files here] or clone this URL in Cloud9:
+You can [download these starter files](https://github.com/laras126/extra-practice-html-css/archive/master.zip) or clone this URL in Cloud9: ```https://github.com/laras126/extra-practice-html-css```

 #### Level 1
 - Make a link open in a new tab